CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 ## What CSC service to use?

-If you need GPU-accelerated machine learning, CSC's supercomputer Puhti is usually the way to go.
-First, please read the [instructions on how to access Puhti](../../computing/overview.md), and [how to submit computing jobs to Puhti's queuing system](../../computing/running/getting-started.md).
+If you need GPU-accelerated machine learning, CSC's supercomputers, Puhti and Mahti, are usually the way to go.
+First, please read the [instructions on how to access Puhti and Mahti](../../computing/overview.md), and [how to submit computing jobs](../../computing/running/getting-started.md).

 In some special cases, a virtual server on [**Pouta**](../../cloud/pouta/index.md) might make sense as it also offers GPUs.
 This gives you more control over the computing environment, but may not be suitable for very heavy computing tasks.
 For model deployment, the [**Rahti**](../../cloud/rahti/index.md) contained cloud service might be used, however, it currently doesn't offer GPU support.
 See some examples of [how to deploy machine learning models on Rahti](https://github.com/CSCfi/rahti-ml-examples).

-## Using Puhti
+## Using CSC's supercomputers

-For GPU-accelerated machine learning on Puhti, we support [TensorFlow](../../apps/tensorflow.md), [PyTorch](../../apps/pytorch.md), [MXNET](../../apps/mxnet.md), and [RAPIDS](../../apps/rapids.md).
+For GPU-accelerated machine learning on CSC's supercomputers, we support [TensorFlow](../../apps/tensorflow.md), [PyTorch](../../apps/pytorch.md), [MXNET](../../apps/mxnet.md), and [RAPIDS](../../apps/rapids.md).
 Please read the detailed instructions for the specific application that you are interested in.
 In brief, you need to use the [module system](../../computing/modules.md) to load the application you want, for example:

 ```bash
 module load tensorflow/2.0.0